-You may attend and participate in the Annual Meeting virtually via the Internet at www.virtualshareholdermeeting.com/RCKT2023 where you will be able to vote electronically and submit questions during the meeting only if you use your control number, which will be included on your Notice of Internet Availability of proxy materials or proxy card (if you received a printed copy of the proxy materials), to log on to the meeting.
+You may attend and participate in the Annual Meeting virtually via the Internet at www.virtualshareholdermeeting.com/RCKT2024 where you will be able to vote electronically and submit questions during the meeting.
+You will be able to vote electronically and submit questions only if you use your control number, which will be included on your Notice of Internet Availability of proxy materials or proxy card (if you received a printed copy of the proxy materials), to log on to the meeting.
 Whether or not you expect to attend the Annual Meeting, please submit the enclosed proxy or voting instructions by mail, telephone or Internet.
 Submitting a proxy or voting instructions will not prevent you from attending the Annual Meeting and voting virtually via the Internet.
 Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the Annual Meeting, you must obtain a proxy issued in your name from that record holder.
 Each stockholder may appoint only one proxy holder or representative to attend the meeting on his or her behalf.

-The Notice of Internet Availability and the proxy materials are being made available to our stockholders on or about April 28, 2023.
+The Notice of Internet Availability and the proxy materials are being made available to our stockholders on or about April 29, 2024.